Digital religion: Virtual Christianity

 The practice of engaging others in the Christian religion using virtual methods such as streaming services, mobile phone apps, social media platforms.
 Cyber- Christian spaces engage with people in their congregations, organizations and non-practicers of the faith.
 Some use technology to hold bible studies, worship services and even as a Christian dating tool.
 Virtual Christianity is commonly referred to as Virtual Church instead of a direct reference to religious affiliation.
+There has been an increased application of innovative technologies in Christianity in recent years, including the use of various virtual reality software in the creation of metaverse churches.
+These technologies have resulted in various criticisms, including questions surrounding what they mean for Christian fellowship and the theology of presence.